tigrisdata-archive/tigris-cli/README.md

-  help        Help about any command insert      insert document list        list databases of the project or list database collections local       Starting and stopping local TigrisDB server ping        Check connection to the TigrisDB read        read documents replace     replace document transact    run a set of operations in a transaction
+  help        Help about any command insert      insert document list        list databases of the project or list database collections local       Starting and stopping local Tigris server ping        Check connection to the Tigris server read        read documents replace     replace document transact    run a set of operations in a transaction